Azores Airlines Flight Delay and Cancellation Compensation

 Azores Airlines Flight Cancellation Compensation

-In the event of a flight cancellation less than two weeks before your scheduled departure, you might get compensation of up to €600.
-But there’s a catch – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t significantly disrupt your travel.
+In the event of a flight cancellation less than two weeks before your planned travel date, you may be entitled to compensation up to €600.
+However, there’s a condition – the airline can avoid paying if they offer you an alternative flight that aligns closely with your original schedule.

 Advance NoticeRe-routing Requirements